HarshitDawar55/Apache-Webserver/README.md

 Dependencies
 ------------

-Yum should be configured for its proper use!
+Yum should be configured for its proper use if the distribution is redhat!

 License
 -------

-GNU v3.0
+GPL v3.0

 Author Information
 ------------------